Foyleside Shopping Centre: History

 On September 15, 2023, it was announced that a consortium which includes Ian McMahon along with Patrick and Edmund Simpson, were understood to have agreed terms to buy Foyleside Acquisitions Limited, the holding company for the Derry shopping complex, the same consortium also owns Rushmere Shopping Centre under holding company Killahoey Limited.
 They are believed to have agreed a deal that will see Foyleside sold for below its £34.25 million guide price.

-In 2024, Foyleside announced that that it would go through a major investment, similar to their sister centre Rushmere, the development began with the renovation of a Costa Coffee stall in the centre and the facades of several stores, including Pavers, H Samuel and Mango.
-In January 2025, Foyleside announced that new tiles, skirting boards and refreshed toilet facilities would be added.
+In 2024, Foyleside announced that that it would go through a major investment, the development began with the renovation of a Costa Coffee store in the centre and the relocation of Pavers to make way for a new Caffe Nero, alongside the opening of a new Mango outlet.
+In January 2025, Foyleside announced that new tiles, skirting boards and refreshed toilet facilities would be added, alongside new entrances and toilet facilities on Levels 1 and 4.

-In 2025, Foyleside announced that they would not invest into the Food Quarter, with it and its 3 open tenants (Supermac's, Synge & Byrne and Yangtze) closing but it would be repurposed.
+Later in 2025, Foyleside announced the closure of its Food Quarter, with its three remaining tenants forced to close, including Supermac's only location in Northern Ireland.
+In 2026, Foyleside announced that the former Food Quarter would be repurposed as part of an expansion and modernisation of anchor tenant Dunnes Stores to create their largest flagship store in Northern Ireland.